 The wider meaning of the vision?

-But now (March 2012) we are sensing for the first time that the vision and dream might not be only for us personally, but perhaps prophetic in a wider sense.
+But in March 2012 we sensed for the first time that the vision and dream might not be only for us personally, but perhaps prophetic in a wider sense.

 However, the Reformation fell short.
 Today the Nicolaitan teaching is still firmly embedded in the Church of Jesus Christ.
 The result is the failure of the Church to fulfill the Great Commission in which Christ commanded us to make disciples of all nations.
 God’s people are not being discipled to maturity, attaining to the whole measure of the fullness of Christ (Ephesians 4:13).
 They are not bearing much fruit—the evidence by which they show themselves to be disciples of Jesus Christ (John 15:8).
 Most so-called Christians bear no fruit at all for Jesus Christ.

 We believe this is the result of the Nicolaitan establishment in the Church today.

 Before Christ returns, the Great Commission must be fulfilled.
 If His return is near, then it may mean that He will seek to destroy the Nicolaitan establishment He hates which has spread like a cancer through much of His Church in varying degrees.

 The wider meaning of the structure which turned to dust